srcrip/live_toast/README.md

 [`send_toast`](https://hexdocs.pm/live_toast/LiveToast.html#send_toast/3) takes a number of arguments to control it's behavior.
 They are currently:

 - `kind`: The 'level' of this toast.
 The `component` function can receive this and modify behavior based on severity. the `toast_class_fn` also receives it, and it can be used there to modify styles, for example, making `:info` toasts green and `:error` toasts red.
 - `body`: The primary text of the message.
 - `title`: The optional title of the toast displayed at the top.
 - `icon`: An optional function component that renders next to the title.
 You can use this with the default toast to display an icon.
 - `action`: An optional function component that renders to the side.
 You can use this with the default toast to display an action, like a button.
+See [Action Data](#action-data) for an example of how to pass data to this component).
 - `component`: Use this to totally override rendering of the toast.
 This is expected to be a function component that will receive all of the above options.
 See [this part of the demo](https://github.com/srcrip/live_toast/blob/fddcd7c51be05ba9997eb300ca920985e98ab583/demo/lib/demo_web/live/home_live.ex#L61) as an example.

 Note that if you use more than just `:info` and `:error` in your codebase for flashes, you can augment LiveToast using some of the methods below to support that.